Why Do I Need VPN for Gaming? 10 Reasons It Makes Sense

 Differences Between Free VPNs and Paid VPNs for Gaming

 There are many VPNs out there to choose from and even VPNs that are completely free to use.
 We all like to save a buck or two when we can, but using a free VPN isn’t always the best option.

 Consider some differences between free and paid VPNs for gaming before you decide which is best for you.

-Paid VPNs usually offer multiple servers in several locations.
+Paid VPNs usually offer many servers in various locations.
 For example, ExpressVPN has over 3,000 servers in 94 countries.

-Most paid VPNs offer military-grade encryption, strict no-logs policies, guaranteed uptime, plenty of bandwidth, and multiple simultaneous connections.
+Most paid VPNs also provide multiple simultaneous connections, military-grade encryption, strict no-logs policies, guaranteed uptime, and plenty of bandwidth.
 Many also provide easy-to-use apps and plenty of user support.

 Free VPNs often only have a few servers in limited locations.
 While you may find some that provide military-grade encryption, there are many that use much less secure encryption protocols.